The Yang-Mills Gradient Flow and Loop Spaces of Compact Lie Groups: Critical manifolds, Yang--Mills gradient flow lines, and Morse complexes

 \subsection{Morse homologies for the Yang--Mills and heat flows}

-For finite dimensional manifolds, the construction of a Morse homology theory from the set of critical points of a Morse functions and the isolated flow lines connecting them goes back to Thom \cite{Thom}, Smale \cite{Smale} and Milnor \cite{Milnor}, and had later been rediscovered by Witten \cite{Witten}.
-Weber's construction of a heat flow homology \cite{Web} is an instance of a Morse homology theory in an infinite dimensional setting, here for the loop space of a compact manifold.
-The same sort of ideas underlies the author's Yang--Mills Morse homology \cite{Swoboda1}, where the underlying space is the infinite dimensional manifold of gauge equivalence classes of connections over a compact Riemann surface $\Sigma$.
-Let us describe both Morse homology theories briefly.\\ \\ Let $a\geq0$ be a regular value of $\YM$.
-We fix an admissible perturbation $\V^-\in Y_a^-$ (cf.~Definition \ref{def:regperturbation}).
+Morse homology theories based on the perturbed Yang--Mills and loop group gradient flows have been developed by Weber, respectively the author in \cite{Web, Swoboda1}.
+We here only give a brief description of both these Morse homology theories.
+Let $a\geq0$ be a regular value of $\YM$.
+We fix an $a$-admissible perturbation $\V^-\in Y_a^-$ (cf.~Definition \ref{def:regperturbation}).
 Let $h\colon\crit^a(\YM)/\mathcal G_0(P)\to\R$ be a smooth Morse--Smale function (with respect to some fixed Riemannian metric on the finite-dimensional smooth manifold $\crit^a(\YM)/\mathcal G_0(P)$).
 We let